dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 ﻿# `ICursor` Notes

-This document includes some more in depth notes on some expert topics for `ICursor` implementations.
+This document includes some more in depth notes on some expert topics for `DataViewRow` and `DataViewRowCursor` implementations.

 ## `Batch`

-Some cursorable implementations, like `IDataView`, can through `GetRowCursorSet` return a set of parallel cursors that partition the sequence of rows as would have normally been returned through a plain old `GetRowCursor`, just sharded into multiple cursors.
+`IDataView.GetRowCursorSet` can return a set of parallel cursors that partition the sequence of rows as would have normally been returned through a more typical call to `GetRowCursor`.
 These cursors can be accessed across multiple threads to enable parallel evaluation of a data pipeline.
-This is key for the data pipeline performance.
+This is key for the data pipeline performance during featurization.

 However, even though the data pipeline can perform this parallel evaluation, at the end of this parallelization we usually ultimately want to recombine the separate thread's streams back into a single stream.
-This is accomplished through `Batch`.
+This is accomplished through `DataViewRow.Batch`.

 So, to review what actually happens in ML.NET code: multiple cursors are returned through a method like `IDataView.GetRowCursorSet`.
-Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them -- and the `IRowCursorConsolidator` implementation will utilize this `Batch` field to "reconcile" the multiple cursors back down into one cursor.
+Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them.
+This `Batch` property can then be used to reconcile these separate cursors into a single cohesive sequence again.
+An example of this internal to the ML.NET code base is the `DataViewUtils.ConsolidateGeneric` utility method.

 It may help to first understand this process intuitively, to understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the